nepal-online-school/noswebsite/grades/higher/grade8/social.md

   link: /grade8/
 permalink: /grade8/social/
 videos:
+- title: Grade 8 Social Study in Nepali | Chapter-1 We Our Community and Our Nation by Rosina Adhikari
-  - id: P6_vatUzuLQ
+  id: P6_vatUzuLQ
+  contributor: NOS Teacher
-    title: Grade 8 Social Study in Nepali | Chapter-1 We Our Community and Our Nation
+- title: Grade 8 Social Study in Nepali | Chapter-1 We Our Community and Our Nation by Rosina Adhikari
-    contributor: Rosina Adhikari
-  - id: P6_vatUzuLQ
+  id: P6_vatUzuLQ
+  contributor: NOS Teacher
-    title: Grade 8 Social Study in Nepali | Chapter-1 We Our Community and Our Nation
+- title: Grade 8 Social Study in Nepali | Chapter-1 We Our Community and Our Nation by Rosina Adhikari
+  id: P6_vatUzuLQ
-    contributor: Subash Chaudhary
+  contributor: NOS Teacher
 ---